 A dinosaur small world in a dollar store plastic saucer

 For 2 or more children, you’ll want a larger container so the kids can gather around it comfortably.
-Some of my favourite containers for larger sensory bins are:
+These work well:

 - a new, un-used litter box

 - large, shallow cardboard box

 Children gather around a new litter box filled with cloud dough

 A shallow storage container makes a great sensory bin

 Choose a theme:

 For the theme of your bin, choose something that your child is passionate about.
 You can always opt for a theme that is new to your child too, as that will offer lots of opportunity for learning.
 Dinosaurs, farm, ocean, and construction themes are always popular here.

 Construction Sensory Bin in a cardboard box

 Holiday themes are great for sensory bins too.
 I’ve made some great Valentines, Christmas and Halloween bins for the hooligans.